Axel Springer: Friend of Israel

 Springer's journalism did not explore the history of the Nazi-era in the manner of Der Spiegel or Stern.
 Bild editor-in-chief Rudolf Michael (1952–58) was against "educating the readers".
 Nevertheless, under Karl-Heinz Hagen (1960–62) the newspaper began, sensationally as was its wont, to report on trials of Nazi war criminals, including in 1961 the Jerusalem trial of Adolf Eichmann.
 This was at a time when surveys suggested that only every second West German supported the prosecutions; that a third wished an end to the discussion of the Hitler regime; and that 73% regarded Jews as "a different race".

 Next to post-war Chancellor Konrad Adenauer, it has been said that "no German played a more significant role in the effort to repair his country's burdened relationship with the Jews, and to ensure its support for their state, than Axel Springer."
 It was a cause to which, as early as 1957, he dedicated his newspapers editorially and to which he made his own personal contributions.

 As had Adenauer in the wake of his 1952 Reparations Agreement, Springer found that in Israel "German money" was not universally welcome.
-During his first visit to Israel in 1966, Springer proposed a donation of 3.6 million Deutsche marks ($900,000) to The Israel Museum, Jerusalem, which would name an auditorium in his honor.
+During his first visit to Israel in 1966, Springer proposed a donation of 3.6 million Deutsche Mark ($900,000) to The Israel Museum, Jerusalem, which would name an auditorium in his honor.
 Protesters took to the streets, and the Israeli newspaper LaMerhav declared that for the museum to accept money from a German would be a "disavowal of Jewish memory".
 (It was ultimately decided that Springer's generosity should be honored by a plaque).

 Springer returned to Jerusalem on 10 June 1967, to celebrate, in the company of Viennese-born mayor Teddy Kollek, the conquest of the Old City in the Six-Day War.
 He had ordered his newspapers to cover the war obsessively and with an unapologetically pro-Israel bias, later joking that he had simply published Israeli newspapers in German.
 "The Israelis", he commented on the front page of Bild, "have the right to live in peace without permanent new Arab blackmails."

+Support for Israel is a commitment of their founder that Axel Springer SE sustains.
+It remains enshrined in the company's mission statement.

 Honors

 Springer received honorary degrees from Bar-Ilan University in Ramat Gan (1974), and the Hebrew University of Jerusalem (1976).
 In 1977 he received the American Friendship Medal.

 In 1978, he was awarded the inaugural Leo Baeck Medal.
 In 1985, he received the gold medal of the Jewish service organisation B'nai B'rith.

 In 1981, Franz Josef Strauss presented Springer the Konrad Adenauer Freedom Prize in recognition of his contribution to the foundation of a liberal press system, his commitment to the reunification of Germany in peace and freedom, and his exemplary activity in support of reconciliation between German and Jewish people.

+Posthumously, Springer received both the Hamburg Citizens' Award in 1990 and the Theodor Herzl Prize of the World Jewish Congress in 2014.